phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_walk.md

 plt.show()
 ~~~

-Which strategy allows the cell travel towards the higher concentration?
+Which strategy allows the cell to travel towards the higher concentration?

-Can we make a conclusion on which default tumbling frequencies are good yet?
-If not, why?
+Are we ready to conclude which default tumbling frequencies are the best?

 **Quantitative comparsion**.
 Because of the high variations due to randomness, trajectories for 3 cells is not convincing enough.
 To verify your hypothesis on which strategy is better, let's simulate 500 cells for 1500 seconds for each strategy.
 Run the two code for Part3: Comparing performances.
-Each colored line indicates a strategy, plotting average distances for the 500 cells; the shaded area is standard deviation; grey dashed line is where concentration reaches 1e8.
+Each colored line indicates a strategy, plotting average distances for the 500 cells; the shaded area is standard deviation; the grey dashed line is where concentration reaches 1e8.

 Like we did above, we run simulations for each strategies.